cevheri/java-spring-boot-overriding-environment-variables/README.md

-# Spring Boot Overriding Environment Variables Guide
+# Java Spring Boot Overriding Environment Variables Guide

 This is an example of overriding the application.yml file with the OS environment variables.